 The European Currency Unit and its contribution to the stability of the international monetary system

-Delivered by Monsieur Valery Giscard d’Estaing, President of the French Republic, 1974-81.
+Monsieur Valery Giscard d’Estaing, President of the French Republic, 1974-81.

 Relations between the United States and Europe have been dominated, during the last twenty years, by three main issues: defence, trade and money.
 Presently there are on defence and trade relations some major on-going debates.